vitorpereiraa/parallel-image-processing/report/README.md

 In this table we can see that the Z garbage collector offered the best results, with an average score across all approaches of 1825, followed quite closely by the G1.

+#### Blur Filter - Conclusions

+Analysing the results of the Blur filter we can see that a mix of Completable Future Per Slice with the Z garbage collector would have the best results, however this doesn't mean it's always the best approach as will be proven with the Conditional Blur filter, which on paper should have pretty similar results.
+There were also other approaches with good performance such as multithread and forkjoin_10000 and the only standout from the garbage collectors is parallel which was quite slower.

 ### Conditional Blur Filter

 As previously mentioned the Conditional Blur filter is merely the Blue filter with an added condition.